rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 - Other tooling updates:
-  - [clymene] by [@LukeRaccoon] is a CLI atlas generation tool that doesn't just outputs a packed image, but also a data set about it's sources, which can be either static images or animations.
+  - [clymene] by [@LukeRaccoon] is a CLI atlas generation tool that doesn't just outputs a packed image, but also a data set about its sources, which can be either static images or animations.
 - Other learning material updates:
   - The Unofficial Bevy Cheatbook by got
     [a WIP chapter about rendering][bevy-book-gpu].